Skip to main content

 • Draw polygons, then click on Save SVG file and go back to the map settings

-• See the list of Regions - it should contain SVG object that you've drawn Regions > List
+• See the list of Regions - it should contain SVG object that you've drawn :fa-object-group: Regions > List